YuuichiAkagawa/USBMIDItoSyncConverter/README.md

 Note: The SysEx message does not define a dedicated one, but rather diverts the universal system-exclusive File Reference Message.

 ## License
-MIDItoSyncConverter is open source and licensed under the [GPL3](/LICENSE) License.
+USB MIDI to Sync Converter is open source and licensed under the [GPL3](/LICENSE) License.